andreasgarvik/garvik-lang/README.md

 }

 obj.i
-//i is not a field of obj
+// i is not a field of obj
 obj.GetI(_)
 // 2
+i
+// i is not defined
+i = 7
 obj.SetI(5)
 obj.GetI(_)
 // 5
+i
+// 7

 // "Passing structs"
 f = x -> x.L[1] + x.F(x.B - x.A)